Ryan Tannehill Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 Matchup vs. New England

-- Tannehill's 206 passing yards per game in four matchups against the Patriots are 27.5 fewer yards than his over/under in Sunday's game.
+- In four matchups against the Patriots, Tannehill averaged 206 passing yards per game, 27.5 yards less than his over/under for Sunday.

-- Tannehill had a touchdown pass in three of those contests against the Patriots, while throwing multiple touchdown passes against them two times.
+- Tannehill threw a touchdown pass in three of those outings against the Patriots, and threw multiple TDs twice.

 - Note: Tannehill's stats vs. Patriots date back to 2016.

-- The 229.6 passing yards the Patriots yield per game makes them the NFL's sixth-ranked pass defense this season.
+- The 229.6 passing yards the Patriots allow per game makes them the NFL's sixth-ranked pass defense this season.

-- At 1.2 passing TDs allowed per game, the Patriots defense is ranked third in the NFL.

 Recent Performances